The Camping Association of Nova Scotia & Prince Edward Island (CANSPEI) Camp Accreditation Program

 - Please note: ALL ACCREDITED CAMPS MUST NOW SIGN THE ANNUL UNDERTAKING EACH YEAR.
 If your camp is currently accredited for the year, please sign the Annual Undertaking, scan and then email us the PDF by June 30TH .

 - The Visitation Team can visit your camp during the summer OR at your offices in the winter to view your camp’s documentation records.
-The latest date for a Visitation is February 28, if your camp is seeking to be Accredited or Re-Accredited for the following summer.
-The 3 year Accreditation approval is based on our Association’s Fiscal Year which runs form April 1 to March 31.
+The latest date for a Visitation is January 28, if your camp is seeking to be Accredited or Re-Accredited for the following summer.
+The 5 year Accreditation expiry date is based on our Association’s Fiscal Year which runs form April 1 to March 31.

 - If you are first time Accrediting Camp we will also want to visit your camp to learn more about your operations and program.

 The Accreditation Committee will then make a final recommendation to the Board of Directors, who have the final approval.
-If your camp is approved for Accreditation then you will received an email from the Chair of the Accreditation Committee and/or the President confirming such.
-Your camp’s Accreditation Certificate (valid for 3 years) will then be printed.
+If your Camp is approved for Accreditation then you will received an email from the Chair of the Accreditation Committee and/or the President confirming such.
+Your camp’s Accreditation Certificate (valid for 5 years) will then be printed.
 Our normal practice is to award these at the Annual General Meeting each year.
-And your camp can now publicize that you are now an Accredited Camp!
+And your Camp can now publicize that you are now an Accredited Camp!

 Our mission is to help your camp become an Accredited Camp and/or Re-Accredit again.
 We are here to help, share resources and practices, make suggestions, talk through your concerns and support your camp so as your can reach and maintain Accreditation.
 So please don’t hesitate to contact us anytime to talk about the Check List or the Standards!